shlokgalav/Cricket-ball-physics/notes/3B_aerodynamic_effects_plus_bounce.md

 ## Expected Model Output
 Model 3B will be compared to Model 2B.
-The ball should still follow the same horizontal and vertical trajectories, as the drag force and gravity are still present.
+The forward and vertical motion should remain broadly similar to Model 2B, as the drag force and gravity are still present.
 The ball should develop some sideways motion before the bounce.
 The sideways velocity and forward velocity should not change due to the bounce since pitch friction is ignored.
 The primary output should be a three-dimensional trajectory showing seam-induced swing before and after one simplified bounce.